Marienberg Fortress: Modern era

-Bishop Julius Echter von Mespelbrunn took office in 1573 and again reconstructed the fortress and increased the size of the fortifications further after a fire in 1572 had damaged much of the medieval castle.
+Bishop Julius Echter von Mespelbrunn took office in 1573.
+He again reconstructed the fortress and further increased the size of the fortifications, after a fire in 1572 had damaged much of the medieval castle.
 Under his reign, the transformation of the fortress into a Renaissance residence was completed.
 In 1600, a fire destroyed the north wing of the main building and damaged some of the towers and the chapel.
 By 1607, the northern part of the fortress had been rebuilt.
 The goal was a rectangular four-wing palace, with towers at the corners, in accordance with the fashion of the time.
 However, the fourth tower was never built.
 Echter also had the chapel rebuilt and added a new well house.

 In 1631, after some days of fighting the fortress was taken by Swedish forces under Gustav II Adolf of Sweden in the Thirty Years' War.
 Swedish troops plundered the fortress.
 Most of the well-known library was carried off to Uppsala.
 The fortress was held by the Swedish and their allies until 1635.
 Bernard of Saxe-Weimar had been appointed Duke of Franconia.
 In 1635, Bishop Franz von Hatzfeld was able to return to Würzburg.

 After 1642, the princely residence was completely rebuilt and redesigned under Bishop Johann Philipp von Schönborn.
-In 1648, the fortress became a Reichsfestung and its fortifications were again increased to a considerable extent over the next decades.
+In 1648, the fortress became a Reichsfestung and its fortifications were again increased considerably over the next decades.

 After 1708, the palas (Fürstenhaus) and church were redesigned in Baroque style.
-The fortifications achieved their current form with the addition of a number of outer works to the southeast (Höllenschlund) in 1711-1715.
+The fortifications achieved their current form with the addition of a number of outer works to the southeast (Höllenschlund) in 1711–1715.
 In 1712, Charles VI was received by the Prince-Bishop at the castle, the last time a Holy Roman Emperor visited the fortress.
 Shortly thereafter, in 1719/20 the court of the Bishops moved into a palace on the other side of the Main river which was later replaced by today's Würzburg Residence.
 Marienberg now became just a military structure.
 Work on the last tower to be built (Maschikuliturm) began in 1724.